Esther1494/SQL-Project-DSA/README.md

 ## 10. 🙋‍♂️ About Me

 **Esther Olutomisin Faloore**
-Aspiring Data Analyst passionate about using data to solve business problems and deliver impact through SQL, Excel, and storytelling.
+Aspiring Data Analyst passionate about using data to solve business problems and deliver impact through SQL, Excel, and PowerBI.

 -
 - 📧 Email: estheroluwatomisin1@gmail.com